Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 -

 Gaiwan: Comprising a lid, bowl, and saucer, the gaiwan is a traditional and versatile tool often used to brew green and white teas.
 Its open design allows the tea drinker to appreciate the leaves’ aroma, color, and unfolding beauty.
 Handling a gaiwan requires practice, as the lid and bowl must be maneuvered gracefully to pour the tea without spilling.
-This red Chinese tea ceremony gaiwan set is perfect for weddings.

 -